dcnieho/Byrneetal_LEyes/readme.md

 Contents:
 - `model_training`: this folder contains the code for generating the various simulations used in the paper, as well as the code for training our models on these simulations.
-- `trained_model`: this folder contains the trained models used for the evaluations reported in Byrne et al. (submitted).
+- `trained_model`: this folder contains the trained models used for the evaluations reported in Byrne et al. (2025).
 - `eval`: this folder contains the code for running the model evaluations on real eye images (note that the high resolution set is not publicly available).
 - `results_EDS2020`: this folder contains images showing our model performance on all 2605 annotated images from the [EDS2020](https://doi.org/10.3390%2Fs21144769) dataset.
 - `datasets`: If you wish to run the `eval` folder, acquire the needed dataset and place it in a subfolder here.